fncnt/librna-sys/README.md

 *Note: This will probably at some point land in `ViennaRNA`.*

+This example is intended to illustrate how `librna-sys` could be used to build upon `ViennaRNA`.

 [`examples/bpdist.rs`](examples/bpdist.rs) extends the base pair distance of `ViennaRNA` to secondary structures with pseudoknots.
 Building this example by running